gbenga007/SP22-Lab3/README.md

 2. Create a `main.cpp` OR `main.cc` file. **N.B**: The C++ compiler recognizes either extension for Cplusplus source code files.
 	- Include the `argc` and `argv` arguments.
 For this assignment, you will be reading the node data from a text file called `students.txt`.
 Use the command line args to pass in the file name.
 3. Create a header and implementation file for a studentList.
-	- Define a C++ class for a student Node.
+	- Define a C++ class for a student Node following the above example.
 	- Your class should include a default constructor which just creates an instance of the class with all data members set to null.
 	- Since, the data for the Linked List will be read in from a file, you should also implement a constructor which takes in a file name as a parameter.
 		- This constructor should go through every student in the file and create and link a node for each respective student.
-	- Use a struct to contain the data necessary for a student.
+	- Each student file will follow this format:
+		Name
+		GPA
+		Total credits
+	- Implement a function to print list to standard out.
+	- Implement a function to print the contents of the list with the following format:
+		Name
+		GPA
+		Total credits

-		- Name
+		Name
-		- GPA
+		GPA
-		- Total credits
+		Total credits
-	- Use a struct to contain the data necessary for a student node in a doubly linked list.
-		- Student
-		- next
+		...
+	The default file name for the ouput file should be `composite_student_list.txt` unless specified by the user through the command line (more on this later).
-		- prev
+	-
-	- Use a dummy `head` node.
-For index operations, treat the dummy head node as 0.
-	- Your `tail` pointer should not be a dummy.
+	- In this lab, you will be utilizing the command line to pass in flags or options to your program for performing a variety of tasks.
+		1. Implement a `-f` flag to specify a single student file ID to be read into memory.
+			 - For example `./prog -f 1` this will load data from the file entitled `student_1.txt` into a node.
+		2. Implement a `-r` flag to specify a range of student file ID's to be read into memory.
+			 - For example `./prog -r 1-5` this will load data from the files entitled `student_1.txt` through `student_5.txt` into independent nodes 			     which will be linked together.
+		3. Implement a  `-o` flag to specify an output file name.
+By default, the output file should be called `composite_student_list.txt`.
 	- Implement the following operations.
 You will need to pass the head to these methods.
 		1. Index at.
 			- Specify an integer.